quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part22_Part_V_Explorin.md

 ---
 #### Mitigating Damages
 Background context: In an employment contract where one party breaches, the non-breaching party must take reasonable steps (mitigate) to minimize their losses.
-For example, if an employee is terminated without cause and finds another job earning $75,000 during the year of their original employment at a salary of $100,000, they are entitled only to $25,000 in damages ($100,000 - $75,000).
+For example, if an employee is terminated without cause and finds another job earning $75,000 during the year of their original employment at a salary of $100,000, they are entitled only to $25,000 in damages ($100,000 -$75,000).

 :p How do courts handle breaches in employment contracts where the employee is terminated without cause?
 ??x
 The court awards the employee damages based on the difference between what they would have earned under the original contract and their actual earnings.
-If an employee is terminated without cause and finds another job earning $75,000 during the year of their original employment at a salary of $100,000, they are entitled to $25,000 in damages ($100,000 - $75,000). x??
+If an employee is terminated without cause and finds another job earning $75,000 during the year of their original employment at a salary of $100,000, they are entitled to $25,000 in damages ($100,000 -$75,000). x??

 ---
 #### Mitigation Requirement for Non-Breach
 Background context: When an employee breaches the contract and leaves their job without cause, the employer can still claim damages based on its expectancy.
-If the employer hires a new person at a higher cost than the original salary ($110,000 instead of $100,000), they are entitled to the difference in costs.
+If the employer hires a new person at a higher cost than the original salary ($110,000 instead of$100,000), they are entitled to the difference in costs.

 :p How does the court handle breaches where the employee terminates without cause?
 ??x
 The employer can claim damages based on its expectancy—the cost it would incur to get someone else to perform the same work.
-If an employer hires a new person for $110,000 instead of retaining the original employee at $100,000, the employer is entitled to $10,000 in damages ($110,000 - $100,000).
-However, if the employer can find someone willing to do the job for $100,000, no damages are owed. x??
+If an employer hires a new person for $110,000 instead of retaining the original employee at $100,000, the employer is entitled to $10,000 in damages ($110,000 -$100,000).
+However, if the employer can find someone willing to do the job for$100,000, no damages are owed. x??

 ---